 Gaming machine money clearing and reporting requirements

-From 1 December 2022, hotel and club gaming machine licensees can take part in a 12-month trial to leave electronic gaming machine (EGM) doors open outside trading hours.
+Hotel and club gaming machine licensees can take part in a trial to leave electronic gaming machine (EGM) doors open outside trading hours.

-EGM doors can be left open only if banknote acceptors and/or coin receptacles (hoppers) are removed and stored in a secure location on the premises.
+EGM doors can be left open only if banknote/coin acceptors (hoppers) are removed and stored in a secure location on the premises.
 This is expected to reduce theft from, and damage to, EGMs.

 The trial doesn't change your obligations as a gaming licensee to clear money from all EGMs at your venue.

-Read more about the trial in the gaming machine guideline and the statement of regulatory intent.
+Read more about it in the statement of regulatory intent and gaming machine guideline.

 Regular money clearing requirements